If you are tasked with finding the best tool for optimize your IT organization, you have your work cut out for you.

-Accuracy in capacity planning helps balance IT risk and health -- too much risk means you could lose revenue and customers from downtime, but you also don’t want to achieve IT health through overspending.
+Accuracy in capacity planning helps balance IT risk and health.
+Too much risk means you could lose revenue and customers from downtime.
+But you also don’t want to achieve IT health through overspending.
 A good capacity planning tool will provide the appropriate metrics for both these factors.

 Getting an alarm 15 minutes before users complain can only enable you to move reactively.
-Monitoring and alarming are essential components for capacity management, but they don’t do enough on their own.
+While alarms are essential components for capacity management, they don’t do enough on their own.

-While this strategy is better than nothing, you should beware of companies that tout trending as capacity planning: it’s far from an optimal solution in most situations.
+While this strategy is better than nothing, you should beware of companies that tout trending as capacity planning: it’s not a great solution in most situations.

-Because this strategy assumes that workloads increase at a steady rate, or at a rate based on some statistical formula that isn’t necessarily accurate, trending often collapses when it comes time to add a new workload or consolidate servers.
+This strategy assumes that workloads increase at a steady rate—or at a rate based on some statistical formula that isn’t necessarily accurate.
+This means trending often collapses when it comes time to add a new workload or consolidate servers.
 It also falsely assumes that computer system performance is linear.

 After normalizing CPU utilization to account for differences in computing capability, the utilization for each workload is added together to determine how much of the target CPU will be utilized after consolidation.
 A similar calculation is performed for other resources such as memory, I/O, and the network.

-This kind of simplistic procedure can be effective enough to find potential candidates for consolidation, but it leaves way too much out of the equation to be solely responsible for the final decision when consolidating important workloads.
+This kind of simplistic procedure can be effective enough to find potential candidates for consolidation.
+But it leaves way too much out of the equation to be solely responsible for the final decision when consolidating important workloads.

 You need a tool that understands the details of your server architecture, your applications' use of that architecture, and how workloads will interact when consolidated.

-It’s always been true that the best capacity planning tools use some sort of performance modeling, but due to the time-intensive nature of the traditional modeling, capacity planners generally only use it for highly critical applications.
+It’s always been true that the best capacity planning tools use some sort of performance modeling.
+But due to the time-intensive nature of the traditional modeling, capacity planners only use it for highly critical applications.

-You do need a description of the systems involved, but that description is really just one step in a good capacity planning process.
+You do need a description of the systems involved.
+But that description is really just one step in a good capacity planning process.
 What you want is a tool that can look at that description along with information regarding the incoming workloads, and predict how the systems will perform.

 A good simulation modeling tool will create a queuing network based on the system being modeled and pretend to run the incoming workloads on that network.

 It makes plenty of sense to use flexibility simulation models to plan for those “what-if” scenarios.
 For example, you might use it to determine how long a proposed investment in CPU infrastructure will last so that you can construct a business case for management.

 This is still the preferred method for networks, but it’s so resource-intensive that it’s practically impossible to use as a capacity planning tool for servers.
 For your most critical capacity planning needs, you’ll need something that utilizes queueing theory.